lopmanlab/corporate-mix-round-1/README.md

 Make a Figure/Tables folder called "Analysis"<br />
 Add in CSV files for each RDS file<br />
 Add data dictionary with the CSV files<br />
+Add in abstract in the README <br />